|Search Abstracts by Month and

 USPOULTRY realizes that new issues are always emerging and that scientists may see the importance of a potential problem that has not been recognized or cited as an industry research need.
 USPOULTRY invites proposals that address problems outside the industry lists but urges the submitter to provide ample background and justification to explain the need for the research.

-7. Devise and test improved conveyances and methods for reducing bird stress, injuries and enhancing product quality and public image in live transport.
+Devise and test improves conveyances and methods for reducing bird stress, injuries and enhancing product quality and public image in live transport.

 Breeder Management (Broiler/Turkey)

-1. Develop rapid, non-destructive, and quantitative methods for determining egg microbiological quality for routine quality control practices: hatching and commercial eggs.
+1. Develop rapid, non-destructive, and quantitative methods for determining egg microbiological quality for routine quality control practices: hatching eggs

 2. Determine influence of spectrum, intensity, and photoperiod for different ages on performance and well being.